Watch & Listen Member Center / Docs Shop

 Clay was one of the driving forces in helping redefine how comedy could be portrayed at the highest levels of both quartet and chorus competition, thus influencing future comedy quartets.

-He is a teacher and coach at the highest of levels and his insight is sought out by many, not only in BHS but other barbershop organizations.
-He is a recent recipient of the Joe Liles Lifetime Achievement Award for excellence in leadership.
-His contributions and impact to BHS at his chapter, district, and International levels are significant.
+In 2020, Clay received recognition as part of the inaugural class of recipients of the BHS Lifetime Achievement Award for Arrangers.
+He is a teacher and coach at the highest of levels and his insight is sought out by singers all over the world.
+Clay’s contributions and impact to BHS at his chapter, district, and international levels are significant and will be felt for generations.

 About the Barbershop Harmony Society Hall of Fame